ccbogel/QualCoder/README.md

 ### Fedora 42

 These instructions download the current source code directly from GitHub.
 Note: Fedora uses Wayland which may not work well with the Qt graphical interface.
 It is suggested you also install Xwayland.
+Audio and video coding - the software crashes and for now a solution has not been found.

 `sudo dnf install python3.12`